cMadan/prism/README.md

 # Example implementation

-To provide an example of Prism's implentation, see the 'demo' folder. `demo.mat` was generated using brain morphology data, where each column corresponds to a brain morphology measure.
+To provide an example of Prism's implementation, see the 'demo' folder. `demo.mat` was generated using brain morphology data, where each column corresponds to a brain morphology measure.
 The test and training data are derived from independent MR sites, and the dependent variable is age.
 The data is from an unpublished study and the pre-processing pipeline is not finalized (e.g., correcting for site effects), so further information of the dataset is not provided at this time.

 # Benchmark